Waterfall Model in Software Testing

 Message us for more information: +91 9987184296

-7) This model is suitable for projects where the requirements are well understood and are unlikely to change.
+11) The Waterfall Model is suitable for projects where the requirements are well defined and unlikely to change during the development process.

 Browse our course links : https://www.justacademy.co/all-courses